alissaadams/CollectiveActionProblemSimulation/README.md

 ## Plans for final revisions
 * Updating code to work with smaller number of players, possibly adjusting weights or base utility
 * Adjusting parts with mechanisms to show multiple rounds
+* Discuss ethical implications, such as the moral costs of arms races and the role of trust-building mechanisms in diplomacy.
+* Investigate Pareto efficiency in outcomes.
+Are there situations where cooperation is suboptimal but still a Nash equilibrium?